fbpx

 The University of Houston is the third-largest university in Texas, and with over 45,000 students, there’s no shortage in rental demand.

 There are many new developments in the area driving up prices, which have unfortunately led to gentrification issues.
-According to Redfin, the median sale price for homes in Greater Third Ward was $418,450 in December 2022, up 13.6% year over year.
+According to Redfin, the median sale price for homes in Greater Third Ward was $382,000 in December 2023.

 Space Center Houston is located in the Clear Lake neighborhood